club-cooking/grime-archives/README.md

 - `grime-releases.json`: Metadata for Grime releases (AKA records)
 - `grime-tracks.json`: Metadata for individual Grime tracks (from the records in `grime-releases.json`)

-Code used to create this dataset is found in `R/.
+Code used to create this dataset can be found in `R/`.
 [Test it out now with Binder](https://mybinder.org/v2/gh/ewenme/grime-archives/master?urlpath=rstudio).

 ## Related work